Coronavirus: FG allays fears over disruption in fuel supply

 By Michael Eboh

-The Federal Government, weekend, allayed fears over a disruption in petroleum products supply in Nigeria due to the spread of the Coronavirus, COVID-19, stating that in January 2020, 1.829 billion litres of Premium Motor Spirit, PMS, also known as petrol, was supplied across the country.
+The Federal Government allayed fears over a disruption in petroleum products supply in Nigeria due to the spread of the Coronavirus, COVID-19, stating that in January 2020, 1.829 billion litres of Premium Motor Spirit, PMS, also known as petrol, was supplied across the country.

 In a statement in Abuja, Executive Secretary of the Petroleum Products Pricing Regulatory Agency, PPPRA, Abdulkadir Saidu, also assured of products availability in the country, stating that the average PMS days sufficiency in January was 41.34 days; Automotive Gasoline Oil, AGO, 45.04 days; and Household Kerosene, HHK, 9.36 days.